Karma Yoga, Bhakti, and Tantra

 Now, this is a clever answer.
 Most of us are unenlightened.
 So although Shiva is saying that the Tantras and their methods are only applicable at one level, most of us are on this level!
 He is really saying that most of us do need some support such as explanations and practices that use forms such as mantra and puja.
 But these are to be let go of at some point.

 We should recognize our real situation and work with that.
 But we should always understand our limited condition in the context of a larger View so that we don’t get too attached to our explanations and practices.

 For both historical and practical reasons, it is not possible to say clearly that one practice is Tantrik and another isn’t.
 Tantrikas perform puja, develop relationships with tutelary deities, and offer acts of service or karma yoga.
-However, Kashmir Shaivism is more narrowly associated with practices of Guru yoga, meditation, mantra, yantra, and mandala.
+However, Trika Shaivism is most associated with practices of Guru yoga, meditation, mantra, yantra, and mandala.